KanakaXVII/No-U-Pick/README.txt

     pip install -r requirements.txt

 Check with the administrator to ensure your IP address is registered with the DB.
 Login using the MongoDB credentials given to you by the administrator.

+To set login credentials, open the "myCreds.py" in a text editor and enter your username and password between the double quotation marks ("") and save the file.
+This will permanently set your login credentials for the app.